adas47/codepathTipCalculator/README.md

 Describe any challenges encountered while building the app.

 I struggled a bit with making a repositiory because it would change the pathway and I wouldn't be able to edit the code anymore.
 Once the video was posted and I asked for help on the Slack page, I figured it out.

-I had orginally created an entire settings page, with a dark mode and a method to change each of the default tip values.
-However, I constantly find myself struggling with this form of code.
+I had also orginally created an entire settings page, with a dark mode and a method to change each of the default tip values.
+However, I constantly found myself struggling with this form of code.
 So I chose to forgo that for now, and come back to that when I have learned more about Swift code.
-It was hard to know about functions like created the settings page, where the values have to remembered across the different code pages, and the animations because I haven't encountered anything like that in the other codes I have done before.
+It was hard to know about functions of the settings page, where the values have to remembered across the different code pages, and animations because I haven't encountered anything like that in the other codes I have done before.

 ## License